Have you been charged with domestic violence?

 As you might be realizing right now, Michigan’s domestic violence laws are easy to exploit.
 Domestic violence is often falsely reported in the State of Michigan.
 In addition, since the perpetrators of domestic assault are historically men, our criminal justice system is often biased against men in domestic violence situations.

-Once you have been charged with a domestic violence charge, it’s important to seek legal counsel as soon as possible.
+Once you have been charged with a domestic violence charge, it’s important to seek legal counsel as soon as possible from an experienced domestic violence lawyer.
 If you have one domestic violence count on your record, it can be used against you in court in any future charges you might face.
 This is unlike any other kind of criminal charge, and it makes domestic violence charges potentially very dangerous and damaging to your future.

 Attorney David J. Kramer has successfully defended alleged domestic violence offenders.

-Reach Out Today for an Experienced Domestic Violence Defense Attorney
+Reach Out Today for an Experienced Domestic Violence Defense Lawyer

 David Kramer will make it a point to understand the situation thoroughly and to outline your options honestly.
 He will work toward your most desired outcome for your family and your future.